 ievms – Easily bring up IE browsers on any environment with Vagrant and VirtualBox

-Are you ready to start incorporating IE browser testing for your site, but unsure how to proceed given that you’re developing on a macOS or Linux environment?
-Have you thought about bringing up a Windows virtual machine with something like VirtualBox, yet not sure how to grab a valid Windows license?
+Thinking about incorporating IE browser testing for your site, but unsure how to proceed given that you’re developing on a macOS or Linux environment?
+Do you want to bring up a Windows virtual machine with something like VirtualBox, but not sure how to grab a valid Windows license?
 Luckily, Microsoft is aware of how difficult it is to develop and test for Edge and IE browsers, so they have released free virtual machines that already have these browsers built in.

 If you go to the Microsoft developer website above, you have the options of downloading these VM images for different virtualization softwares (for e.g. VirtualBox and VMWare).
 However, these steps still feel pretty manual.
 I wanted to have a simple set of instructions that I could pass around to folks on my team to do IE testing with.
 Ideally, it would just be a script that anyone can run from any development environment.
 Thankfully, Microsoft also made vagrant images available, so I was able to create a simple wrapper around this.